 The second symbol is a roman numeral that designates the financial size of the company, ranging from I, less than 1 million, to XV, greater than 2 billion.
 A.M.
 Best arrives at this rating by examining data such as policyholder reserve funds, other investment or operating contingency funds, and miscellaneous reserves reported as liabilities on the balance sheet.

 Because we’re more concerned for this review with strength verses size, we’ll focus on the first symbol.
 Most life insurance companies have a rating of A- (excellent) or better by A.M.
 Best, so we’ll be pointing to those that meet or exceed this benchmark.
 Note: Companies with a rating of B or less are considered “vulnerable” by A.M.
 Best.

-Universal life insurance, on the other hand, is by definition a flexible premium plan.
+Universal life insurance is by definition a flexible premium plan.
 This allows policy holders the flexibility to skip a payment if things get financially tight.

 However, flexibility extends to more than premium payments into areas such as policy design options.
 Some companies are simply more inventive when it comes to the ways that policies can be designed and the riders that are available to support an optimal plan.

 In other words, flexibility is only a part of the policy design equation.
 We also want to know what kinds of coverage options and incentives for consumers are available from a given universal life policy.

 Options and incentives for consumers would concern the financial aspects of the policy such as “index caps”, the “money sweep” policy, policy expenses, accelerated benefits, policy loan options, interest bonus options and “overloan” protection.

 All of the above are related to the performance and profitability of an indexed universal life policy and should be considered on a case by case basis.